Katowice: Ethnic diversity

-Since the 2011 census, the international population have risen in Katowice with the post-2014 increase in immigration to Poland, with the primary nationality being Ukrainians.
+In addition, Katowice is home to a large immigrant population that is largely unaccounted for in the official population data in Poland.
 According to the Polish Ministry of Development, Labor and Technology, there have been 20,527 foreigners (7% of official population figure) on a special worker permit for citizens of Belarus, Georgia, Moldova, Russia, Serbia and Ukraine in Katowice in 2020, 19,003 of them from Ukraine.
-By the end of 2021, this number has increased to 26,990, 23,207 of them from Ukraine.
+By the end of 2021, this number has increased to 26,990, with 23,207 of them from Ukraine.
 Additionally, as of June 2022, 11,568 refugees settled in Katowice since the start of the Russian invasion on Ukraine.
+By the December 2024, the number has increased to 11,894.